Skip to content

 Define a new Task

-You can create a new task programmatically within a given project as follows:
+You can create a new task programmatically within a given project using the create_task function:

 import refuel